MagdalenaZda/projekt-odmro-enia/README.md

 ## The Process
 1.**Import data**
+Imported raw clinical datasets in CSV format directly into Power BI.
 2.**Cleaning data**
+In Power Query removed duplicates and to maintain calculation continuity, values marked as "<5" were replaced with a constant numerical value of 2 by Replace Values.
+This approach enabled mathematical operations while maintaining an acceptable margin of statistical error.
+3.**Visualization**
+*Implemented "Top N" filters to isolate the 3 most frequent medical conditions, reducing visual clutter and focusing on high-impact diagnoses.

+*Created dynamic integrated slicers for Year, Gender, and Age Group, enabling deep-dive correlation analysis across various demographics.

+*Utilized line charts with synchronized timelines and Zoom Sliders for precise observation of shifts between 2021 and 2025.

+4.**UX/UI Optimization**
+Configured advanced interactions between visuals, allowing the dashboard to instantly recalculate and update all metrics based on user selection.

 ## Technologie i narzędzia
 * Power BI: Wizualizacja danych, modelowanie DAX, Power Query.